Seat and Back Cushions in Sofas and Chairs

 There are fewer comfort features to consider here but back cushion comfort is important and quality cushions are easily identified.

-Better quality back cushions will be made from loose fill polyester fiber with some manufacturers adding a little Dacron fiber to enhance a more uniform consistency.
-The fibers are air blown into a polyester core that contains 3 or 4 chambers layered from top to bottom.
+Better quality back cushions will be made from loose fill Dacron/polyester fiber.
+The fibers are air blown into a fabric casing that contains 3 or 4 chambers layered from top to bottom.
 The idea is to stack those layers so that each contains a separate row of fiber fill that stays within its layer.
 This prevents the settling of material that would occur in a cushion that had a single cavity.